BRMGITHUB/Final-Project-Fouad-x-Arif/README.md

 ```

 ## Create a content table in supabase
-go to https://supabase.com/docs/guides/database/tables and follow the guide
+Go to https://supabase.com/docs/guides/database/tables and follow the guide to
 create a table with 5 rows : Fname (text), email(text), phone(text), message(text), user_id(uuid)